 Align branding with mission, vision, values, and vocation to create a clear image for potential supporters

 Create easy to maintain noninvasive long-term marketing campaigns

 “It’s about inspiring people to move”

 “Mountain sports, backpacking, surfing, diving, urban exploration, and so many other outlets are pivotal.

 We have a wild desire to create, see, explore, find, experience.
 As much as society tells us no, our DNA tells us otherwise.
 We love to move.
 It inspires growth… physically, mentally, spiritually, creatively, and emotionally.

-For me, Adventure photography & film fulfills this desire I have to inspire.
-I don’t want to flaunt exploits, but I want to inspire people to move.
-It’s about inspiring people to move.
-I believe that you need space to grow, and if my images and films can help facilitate that space, I’ve engaged my passion.
+For me, Adventure photography & film fulfills this desire I have to create.
+I want to inspire people to move, It’s about inspiring people to move.
+I believe that you need space to grow, and if my images and films can help facilitate a little bit of that space, I’ve engaged my passion.

 Each year I undertake a new project to inspire myself to get uncomfortable, and think different.
 It forces me to learn new skills, get out and move myself, change the way I shoot and frame, and it helps me deal with my everyday fears.”